Interior evolution of regular Schwarzschild black holes: Interior evolution.

-\textbf{Extremal $\leftrightarrow$ regular black holes.} To analyze the dynamical evolution of the nonsingular Schwarzschild geometries in Eq.~\eqref{finfi}, we first extend these solutions to time-dependent cases.
-This dynamical generalization requires promoting the mass function in Eq.~\eqref{minfi} via the generic prescription given in Eq.~\eqref{promotting}.
+{To analyze the evolution} of the nonsingular Schwarzschild geometries in Eq.~\eqref{finfi}, we first extend these solutions to time-dependent cases.
+This generalization requires promoting the mass function in Eq.~\eqref{minfi} via the generic prescription given in Eq.~\eqref{promotting}.
 However, the requirement that the exterior solution must remain static [as established in Eq.~\eqref{mtransform}] imposes the crucial boundary condition